 As we noted earlier, subscription services offer plenty of opportunities to personalize the user experience and deliver customers a unique offering that can’t be found anywhere else.
 Personalization should permeate every aspect of your subscription service that goes beyond the offerings themselves.

 For instance, reviewing a customer’s transactional data could reveal that they recently switched their payment method from a credit card on file to a Google Wallet account.
-That could indicate that they are now using their smartphone or other mobile device as their primary touchpoint for your digital service.
-You can use that insight to personalize future interactions, communications and promotional offers, gearing them toward mobile users.
+That could indicate that they are now using their smartphone or other mobile devices as their primary touchpoint for your digital service.
+You can use that insight to personalize future interactions, communications, and promotional offers, gearing them toward mobile users.

 Don’t miss a single opportunity to personalize your services.
-According to a 2017 Epsilon survey, 80% of consumers were more likely to do business with companies that provided unique brand experiences customized for each individual customer.
+According to a 2017 Epsilon survey, 80% of consumers were more likely to do business with companies that provided unique brand experiences customized for each customer.